-The EBRD is considering increasing the size and expanding the geographic coverage of its risk-sharing and co-financing instruments with Partner Financial Institutions (PFIs) to support their loans to local companies.
-The Bank will create the "Risk Sharing Facility” (RSF) to share risk on these loans in the Bank’s countries of operations.
+The EBRD will create the "Risk Sharing Framework" (RSF) to share risk on Partner Financial Institutions' (PFIs) loans to local companies.
 The RSF will be modelled on the success of the "Medium-Sized Co-Financing Facility" which it will replace.

 Under either approach, EBRD's risk participation is an unconditional and irrevocable obligation designed to allow the partner financial institution to achieve capital relief, fully consistent with the rules of the Basel Capital Accord.

-Eligible loans will be denominated in local currency or foreign exchange for amounts up to EUR 50 million (with EBRD's risk participation capped at EUR 25 million) and have tenors of up to 10 years (15 years for project finance).
+Eligible loans will be denominated in local currency or foreign exchange, with EBRD's risk participation capped at EUR 25 million.
+Maximum tenor can go up to 10 years for corporate loans and 15 years for project finance.

 The RSF will provide the EBRD with an integrated instrument covering all countries of operations to meet the growing business needs of local small and medium-sized enterprises, currently not sufficiently supported by other financing sources.
-The Bank's proceeds will be used for financing acquisitions, expansion and/or modernisation investments, efficiency improvements as well as working capital.
+The Bank's proceeds will be used for financing acquisitions, expansion, loans to NBFIs and working capital purposes, as well as restructuring of existing exposures and refinancing.

 Transition impact is expected in the following key areas: